RiskySignal/record_what_i_read/Attack & Defense on Speech Recognition/asr_attack.md

 13. Dangerous Skills: Understanding and Mitigating Security Risks of Voice-Controlled Third-Party Functions on Virtual Personal Assistant Systems
 14. DeepSec: A Uniform Platform for Security Analysis of Deep Learning Models
 15. Neural Cleanse: Identifying and Mitigating Backdoor Attacks in Neural Networks
-17. Dangerous Skills Got Certified: Measuring the Trustworthiness of Skill Certification in Voice Personal Assistant Platforms
 18. When the Differences in Frequency Domain are Compensated: Understanding and Defeating Modulated Replay Attacks on Automatic Speech Recognition
 18. PatternListener: Cracking Android Pattern Lock Using Acoustic Signals
 19. Y. Gong and C. Poellabauer, “Crafting adversarial examples for speech paralinguistics applications,” in DYNAMICS, 2018.